BlockScope/blockscope/www-hakyll/posts/2020-03-22-propagating-crop-models.md

 components for soil and components for parts of the plant.
 Water, insolation and nutrients are input directly or indirectly, like with thermal time.

-Equations for evapotranspiration are well known.
-Zoom out enough and many crop models will look similar if one was to draw a logical diagram of how they worked.
-Much code is out in the open these days, found easily on github or the like.
-So what is out there and how is it licensed?
+Equations for evapotranspiration are well known and will be part of every crop model.
+What about whole models?
+Zoomed out enough, will they look logically similar?
+What's out there and how do they compare?

 # APSIM